 All X570 motherboards are quite highly loaded in their own realms, however, there are still some boards that do not offer as much functionality as some of the pricier models.
 And that happens wherever you decide to look.
 As the OEMs cut down on prices, they also cut down on the net functionalities.
 Therefore, at a certain price point, it becomes a personal preference of picking your poison.
 Moving down in our list, we have the Gigabyte X570 Aorus Elite.
 This one is actually very similar to Asus TUF Gaming X570 however, it offers BIOS flashback which is an advantage.

 The Aorus Elite’s aesthetics are fairly similar to many other Asus motherboards.
 It has an all-black PCB with a few decorations on the heatsink and PCB here and there.
-The heatsinks have a brushed aluminum finishing which go well with the black PCB.
+The heatsinks have a brushed aluminium finishing which goes well with the black PCB.
 The VRM for the Aorus Elite is rated as a 14 phase system (12+2) where it uses Infineon IR35201 controller in a 6+1 configuration.
 These VRMs should easily be able to handle not just Ryzen 3700X but any Zen 2 CPUs in stock mode and (some) overclocking.
 The Aorus Elite also has 6 temperature sensors which you can use to base off your fans of.
 Meaning that you can program your fans to turn on at certain temperatures or let them spin faster when they cross a threshold.

 The Aorus Elite consists of 1 PCIe 4.0 x16, 1 PCIe 3.0 x16 and 1 PCIe 2.0 x1 slots.
-Gigabyte armor is used to reinforce these PCIe slots to prevent shearing against GPUs.
+Gigabyte armour is used to reinforce these PCIe slots to prevent shearing against GPUs.
 Around this area are 2 M.2 slots- one with a heatsink and one without a heatsink.
 As such, the Aorus Elite supports Quad-GPU CrossFireX and 2-Way CrossFireX.
 Unfortunately, no Nvidia SLI.
 The Aorus Elite, however, does not have WiFi.

 Moving on towards the I/O section of the Aorus Elite, the rear panel consists of 2 USB 3.1 Gen 2 Type-A, 4 USB 3.1 Gen 1 Type-A, and 2 USB 2.0 ports.
 Unfortunately, the rear panel does not have any USB Type-C ports for your use.
 The rear panel also features an HDMI port, I211-AT Gigabit NIC port, the standard 5 3.5mm audio jacks, and an S/PDIF optical output.
 The rear panel of the Gigabyte X570 Aorus Elite also adds 2 antennae for wireless connectivity along with Bluetooth 5.0.
 You can use Gigabyte’s RGB Fusion 2.0 to control the RGB lights on this motherboard.